 By the hand of God, the greater the people's condemnation, the faster our good results appeared.
 Soon, high school students and other youth joined the witnessing program, providing even more energy for the rebirth of life and prosperity in local villages.
-Even a first-year middle school girl participated -- such was the enthusiasm of those days in Korea.
-As we repeated those seasons of enlightenment, education and service, the Holy Spirit came down.
+Even a first-year middle school girl participated - such was the enthusiasm of those days in Korea.
+As we repeated those seasons of enlightenment, education, and service, the Holy Spirit came down.
 Throughout the cities and towns, families offered their large living rooms to serve as night schools.
-The alphabet was taught to young people who could not attend school -- and to women.
+The alphabet was taught to young people who could not attend school - and to women.
 From the hidden paths of rural villages, a wave of hope washed through South Korean society, a positive influence for needed social progress.

-Then starting in the mid-1960s, the government also began sponsoring rural enlightenment and literacy programs throughout Korea -- the Sae-ma-eul (New Village) Movement.
+Then, starting in the mid-1960s, the government also began sponsoring rural enlightenment and literacy programs throughout Korea - the Sae-ma-eul (New Village) Movement.
 Its officials acted as though we did not exist, but we carried on.
 In the town of Chungju, members used their bare hands to build classrooms with mud walls for dozens of shoeshine boys.
-In later days, those actions served as the momentum for establishing an innovative middle school, the Sunhwa Arts School.
+In later days, those actions gathered the momentum for establishing what is now the Sunhak Educational Foundation.

 On a nationwide scale, our work sparked young leaders in farming areas to establish agricultural schools that spurred a wave of modernization.
 Some of these schools were on the cutting edge of a movement to transform our society, combining technical and spiritual advancement.
-As one might expect, the government's New Village Movement, through its administrative power, appropriated all of this, and since the Unification Church, was considered heretical, we were pushed to the side.
+As one might expect, the government's New Village Movement, through its administrative power, appropriated all of this, and since the Unification Church was considered heretical, we were pushed to the side.
 From both the left and the right, voices continued to condemn us.

 As one might imagine, our church leaders and missionaries experienced many difficult days.
 With no financial support, they felt fortunate to have even one meal a day; three full meals a day was unheard of.
 Sometimes, out of concern for the missionaries, middle school students secretly left the lunch boxes that their mothers had prepared for them in front of our missionaries' doors.
-When the missionaries thought of the students sacrificing their lunches, and were faced with the idea of eating a lunchbox that a student had given them, they were inexpressibly miserable.
+When the missionaries thought of the students sacrificing their lunches, and were faced with the idea of eating a lunch box that a student had given them, they were inexpressibly miserable.
 However, their responsibility was to convey the new understanding of truth, and they resolved to honor the sacrifices that had been made to help them.

-My husband and I did not just send missionaries to their areas, we visited our local churches throughout the country several times a year.
+My husband and I did not just send missionaries to their areas; we visited our local churches throughout the country several times a year.
+We would bring with us food, clothing and supplies we had gathered.
+There was never enough, as there were many other service projects and activities to support, but we brought all that we could.
 When we walked into view, hand in hand, the missionaries in the pioneering areas would greet us in tears.
 We would uplift and encourage our members and talk together, without realizing we had stayed up all night.
-When we went out, we would gather food, clothing and supplies and send or take them to them.
-There was never enough, as there were many other service projects and activities to support, but we did all that we could.